Bhargava-099/e-commerce/README.md

-# e-commerce
+# ecommerce-website
-This is my first project
+A responsive and modern e-commerce website built using HTML, CSS, JavaScript